-Ringette Canada and BCRA game suspension rules apply.
+Ringette Canada and Ringette BC game suspension rules apply.
 Good sportsmanship will be stressed throughout the tournament.
 ANY team accumulating more than 30 penalty minutes in any one game, shall see the head or acting coach suspended for the next tournament game.
-(No grievance accepted).
+(No grievances will be accepted).
 A match penalty will automatically result in the suspension from all subsequent tournament games.
-Any coach who is suspended by BCRA is prohibited from participating in any on-ice activities.
-Any team staff member who removes his/her team from the playing area during a game and does not return within the guidelines of the current Rule Book shall forfeit the game and be suspended immediately, and shall remain so until the league or BCRA makes a ruling.
-Should a team use illegal team staff during any game, they will default the game.
+Any coach who is suspended by Ringette BC is prohibited from participating in any on-ice activities.
+Any team staff member who removes his/her team from the playing area during a game and does not return within the guidelines of the current Ringette Canada Rule Book shall forfeit the game and be suspended immediately, and shall remain so until the league or Ringette BC makes a ruling.
+Should a team use illegal team staff during any game, they will forfeit the game.

 ANY Match penalty will result in the removal of said athlete for the remainder of the tournament including semi/finals.
 Said athlete will not be permitted in the arena playing area.